RobbieKiwi/RandCraft/README.md

 ![Double normal](https://github.com/RobbieKiwi/RandCraft/blob/68607c6a4cefb97aa5c94614ed0ff05901e6a45a/images/double_normal.png?raw=true)

 ## Features
+- **Object-oriented** RVs are objects, most things you need are properties or methods on the object instance
 - **Distribution composition:** Scale random variables and add them together `rvc = rva/2 + rvb`.
-Apply arbitrary functions.
+Apply arbitrary functions
 - **Plot distributions** Quickly have a look at the distribution of any RV (including combinations etc) with `rv.plot()`
-- **Object-oriented:** RVs are objects, useful stats like mean/variance etc can be accessed with dot notation
-- **Sampling and statistics:** Easily sample from composed distributions and access computed statistics
+- **Sampling and statistics:** Easily sample from composed distributions and access statistics
-- **Extensible:** Supports custom distributions via subclassing.
-- **Nonparametric distributions** You can pass a sampling function to define your RV, or use KDE estimation on samples
+- **Distribution estimation** Use KDE estimation on samples to create a distribution
 - **Integration with scipy.stats:** Use any frozen continuous distribution from scipy stats
 - **Deterministic** Pass a seed to any random variable during init to guarantee reproducible results
+- **Extensible:** Supports custom distributions via subclassing.

 ## Supported Distributions

-RandCraft currently supports the following distributions:
+Parametric
 - Normal, Uniform, Beta, Gamma, Lognormal + any other parametric continuous distribution from scipy.stats
 - Discrete
 - DiracDelta

+Non-parametric
 - Gaussian kde distribution from provided observations
-- Mixture distributions
-- Anonymous distribution functions based on a provided sampler function
+- Distributions based on a provided sampler function

-Distributions can all be combined arbitrarily with addition and subtraction.
+Combinations
+- Mixture (Random choice between distributions)
+- Multi (Linear combination of distributions)

-The library will simplify the new distribution analytically where possible, and use numerical approaches otherwise.
+When combining distributions, the library will simplify the new distribution analytically where possible, and use numerical approaches otherwise

 You can also extend RandCraft with your own custom distributions.